It’s happening again.

 And now, in the wake of Backpage’s CEO Carl Ferrer being arrested Thursday on felony pimping charges, what does the future hold for sex workers dependent on Backpage for survival?
 While some are already established on other sites and venues or are able to float on their savings for a while, many are left waiting to see if their only source of income will disappear, eliminated by law enforcement hell bent on “rescuing” them.

 The specifics of if, when, and how Backpage will be stripped of its erotic services section are unclear.
 Unlike MyRedBook and, more recently, Rentboy, Backpage has not been seized as a company.
-The company that owns the website, Atlantische Bedrijven CV, is based in Denmark, where prostitution is legalized.
+The company that owns the website, Atlantische Bedrijven CV, is based in the Netherlands, where prostitution is legalized.
 Civil liberties experts agree that in the US, the Communications Decency Act protects online service providers from being held liable for third party posts, and Backpage’s legal counsel told the Guardian that the site intends to fight what it calls “frivolous prosecution.”

 Still, there is currently no substantial information available on the future of the website, so all there is to do is wait.
 The political landscape seems unfavorable, especially considering this week’s news about Rentboy CEO Jeffrey Hurant pleading guilty to charges of promoting prostitution.
 Many of us question what comes next.